 Other Work in Spain Info

-To be successful in your search for work in Spain and getting work you want, you need prepare Spain cover letter and Spain CV which you must email instantly to the prospective employers selected during job search in Spain or Spain job search.
+To be successful in your search for work in Spain and get the work you want, you need to prepare a Spain cover letter and Spain CV which you must email instantly to the prospective employers selected during a job search in Spain or Spain job search.

 Good luck with your work in Spain!